singularitti/PythonCallHelpers.jl/docs/src/troubleshooting.md

 julia --optimize=0
 ```

-to minimize optimizations, or just use both.
-Or you could make a system image
-and run with
+to minimize optimizations.
+Or you could make a system image and run with

 ```bash
 julia --sysimage custom-image.so